kkristene3/Wordle/README.md

 # Wordle

 This project is an online copy of the New York Times game Wordle.
-The technologies used are HTML, CSS and JavaScript.
-It includes all the game functionalities of the original game, but is meant to be replayable with no user accounts, success stats or replay timeout.
+The technologies used are HTML, CSS, and JavaScript.
+It includes all the game functionalities of the original game but is meant to be replayable with no user accounts, success stats or replay timeout.

-Players will have **up to 6 guess** to determine the five-letter word of the day and are given feedback for each guess in the form of colored tiles.
+Players will have **up to 6 guess** to determine the five-letter word of the day.
+They are given feedback for each guess made in the form of colored tiles.

 ## Rules & Instructions

-1. Begin typing a five-letter word.
+1. Begin typing a five-letter word using your keyboard.
 When you are ready to make a guess, hit the 'Enter' button on your keyboard.
 2. Different coloured tiles will appear based on your guess.

 | Tile Colour | Meaning of Colour